Oscytel

 Oscytel (or Oskytel or Oscetel; died 971) was a medieval Bishop of Dorchester and Archbishop of York.

 Early life

 Oscytel was probably of Danish ancestry.
+(Note: Oscytel, Oskytel is the anglicized version of the Old Norse name Ásketill.)
 He was related to Oswald, Bishop of Worcester and later Archbishop of York, and Thurcytel, who was abbot of Bedford Abbey.
 All three men were landowners in the eastern midlands, with Oscytel owning lands at Beeby, in Leicestershire.
 No other information about Oscytel's birth and upbringing is known.
 A legend stated that his father was a Dane who arrived in England as part of a pagan war band.

 Bishop

 Oscytel was selected to the see of Dorchester sometime between 934 and 951, probably close to 951 for the Anglo-Saxon Chronicle says that he had been a bishop for twenty-two years when he died.
 951 is also when he first attests a charter as bishop.
 A previous mention of an "Oscetel" as either a sacrist or treasurer in 949 may or may not be the same person.
 Oscytel only starts showing up consistently after the death of King Eadred of England, who left the bishop some bequests in his will.
 Oscytel attested the charters of King Eadwig until the kingdom was divided between him and his brother Edgar in 957, who then became king of Mercia and Northumbria, and thus of the territory of the Dorchester diocese.
 Oscytel thereafter attested Edgar's charters.